San Mateo County Election Contingency Plan

 The San Mateo County Registration & Elections Division’s Ballot Contingency Plan satisfies the requirement under Election Code Section 14299 to submit an alternate procedure for precinct boards if they are “unable to furnish a ballot to a qualified voter because there is an insufficient number of ballots at the precinct” and are “awaiting the delivery of additional ballots.”

 The number one goal is to ensure that no Vote Centers run out of ballots.
 We also recognize the need to assist the public by ensuring there is no perception or fear of vote centers running out of ballots.

-At each of our Vote Centers, we will have a Ballot on Demand laptop computer and printer.
+At each of our Vote Centers, we will have a mobile ballot laptop computer and printer.
 Vote Center Representatives will be given blank paper cardstock to print the required paper ballot for any voter who requests one.
 We train Vote Center staff and Field Technicians on how to monitor demand and when to request additional supplies, including paper from the Registration & Elections Division.
 An important component of the Ballot Contingency Plan is additional supplies must be requested and delivered prior to running out completely.
 If staff is unable to print paper ballots while they are waiting for replenishment, they may use the “Alternative Procedures” below.

 Alternative Procedures for Vote Center Representatives at Vote Centers

 If no paper ballots are available for voters, election officers may: